dusthillresident/PentominoPuzzleSolver/README.md

 Install those or the equivalents for your distro, and then use bash to execute compile.sh\
 Then you can run the "pentominosolverbin" executable.

+The trans-compiler used to generate the C code from the source is available here: https://github.com/dusthillresident/JohnsonScript